Jaluus/PaperTrail/blog_post/readme.md

 _By Jan-Lucas Uslu and Gregor Krzmanc as part of the Stanford CS224W course project_

 _TL;DR We introduce **PaperTrail**, a graph-based recommendation system designed to assist conference authors in discovering interesting papers.
 In this blog post, we will discuss how we obtain the data and construct the graph, as well as compare different recommendation algorithms._

+Github repository: PALACEHOLDER FOR GITHUB LINK

 ## Information Overload at Large Conferences